adriens/endoflife.date-nested/README.md

 - For fun
 - To learn new databases
 - To learn efficient patterns around API data loading
-- To manage technical debt in various fun ways
+- To manage technical debt in various fun (and hopefuly useful) ways

 # 🛤️ Roadmap